 And that’s it!
 That’s the basics.
 There’s obviously a lot more to it than that, but those tools will put you well on your way to making elegant and functional AMP pages.
 There’s an art to AMP: you’re trying to make a satisfying and effective UX with a restricted set of tools.
 If implemented poorly, it can hurt your site-any users you gained by loading quickly will be driven away by an ugly or unintuitive UI.
 Switching your mobile pages to AMP a great thing to do, but it’s really important to do it right.
 It’s fairly simple conceptually, but it will take time and practice for a developer to really get the most out of it.

 If you need an AMP mobile site made, CodeClouds has the mobile / web development experts you need to get a fast mobile optimized site that ranks higher on Google.
-Consider hiring one of our dedicated offshore development teams today!
+Consider hiring offshore developers from our dedicated team!